aws-samples/cdk-lambda-powertools-python-layer/README.md

 # Lambda powertools python layer

+## ⚠️ This repository is archived: use the new repository to submit issues and follow updates: https://github.com/awslabs/cdk-aws-lambda-powertools-layer

 ## Why this project exists

 This is a custom construct that will create AWS Lambda Layer with AWS Powertools for Python library.
 There are different